 Planets tug on their stars as they orbit, giving the star a slight wobble.
 Astronomers can detect these wobbles over time with a telescope spectrograph, which splits starlight into its component wavelengths.
 An exoplanet with the same mass as Earth might only wobble its star by 10 centimeters per second, resulting in the thousandths-of-a-pixel shifts described above.

 To detect these tiny shifts, new, high-resolution spectrographs are needed that can observe stars for years at a time.
-With funding from the National Science Foundation, the Yale University Exoplanet Group is building EXPRES, the Extreme Precision Spectrograph.
-EXPRES will be installed on the 4.3-meter Discovery Channel Telescope at Lowell Observatory's Happy Jack site, located southeast of Flagstaff, Arizona.
-Under the direction of Dr. Debra Fischer, the new instrument will support Yale's 100 Earths project, which aims to find and characterize 100 Earth-like exoplanets.
+With funding from the National Science Foundation, the Yale University Exoplanet Group built EXPRES, the Extreme Precision Spectrograph.
+EXPRES was installed on the 4.3-meter Lowell Discovery Telescope at Lowell Observatory's Happy Jack site, located southeast of Flagstaff, Arizona.
+Under the direction of Dr. Debra Fischer, the new instrument supports Yale's 100 Earths project, which aims to find and characterize 100 Earth-like exoplanets.

-How can Fischer's team be sure that any shifts EXPRES detects are real, and not just variations in the way starlight is recorded at the observatory?
+Fischer's team needed to be sure that any shifts EXPRES detects are real, and not just variations in the way starlight is recorded at the observatory.
 They need an ultra-reliable calibration system.
-The Planetary Society is pitching in to help fund the system, by raising $65,000 for a piece of equipment we call Exoplanets Laser.
-Yale postdoc Tyler McCracken is leading the effort to build and test the calibration system, which will eventually include Exoplanets Laser.
+The Planetary Society pitched in to help fund the system, by raising $65,000 for a piece of equipment we called Exoplanets Laser.
+Yale postdoc Tyler McCracken led the effort to build and test the calibration system, which includes Exoplanets Laser.

 EXPRES is calibrated using a frequency comb.
 A frequency comb is an artificially generated light spectrum that is imaged at the telescope alongside a star spectrum.
 The idea is for these artificial spectra to remain identical over years of observations.
 Computer algorithms can then use the artificial spectra as a sort-of ruler to measure tiny, long-term shifts in star spectra.